sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

    #SBATCH -e slurm-%j.out
    #SBATCH -o slurm-%j.out

-   singularity exec --nv nvhpc_22.5_devel.sif echo "hello world"
+   singularity exec --nv ubuntu.sif echo "hello world"

 The flags ``-e`` and ``-o`` instruct SLURM in which files to write respectively *stderr* and *stdout* of the job.
 In this case they are both sent to the same file, this is for comparison in the next step.
 If you now run this shell script on the ``ui-[01-02]`` nodes with ``bash script.sh``, it will result in: